 Community Voices is a project that is sponsored by City of York Council.
-This project seeks to engage with members of the community who are less likely to be consulted by public agencies.
-The project is currently in a pilot phase, until the end of March 2019.
-You will simply talk to people from two different wards in the city, identifying common themes and any potential for cross-ward collaboration.
+This project seeks to engage with members of the community whose views and experiences are often overlooked or go unheard.
+We are currently developing the next phase of this project, in the light of Covid-19.
 Whilst knowledge of socio-economic rights would be an advantage, your ability to start conversations with a wide range of people is more important.
 Experience of interviewing and/or facilitating focus groups would be helpful in this role.

 For this role, we are looking for a flexible commitment as your input will not be needed every week.
 However volunteers will be able to specify a maximum number of hours that they could offer in any one week.

 Young People’s Indicator Report Volunteer